The job Qurxa is doing

 Qurxa reads option shorthand, natural language, and screenshots, then pulls the scenario into the calculator fields.
 That includes ticker, type, strike, expiration, stock move, stock price, Greeks, and implied volatility when those values are present.

 The goal is not to make input feel formal.
 The goal is to let a trader describe the scenario in the way they naturally think about it and still end up with a usable estimate.
+The standalone Qurxa site is now live at Qurxa.com for the broader input-engine story.

 Why spoken-style parsing matters